 The author really tackled racism and stereotypes and basically showed how powerful and hurtful they can be.
 For example, when it was Taco Day at lunch, a guy named Andy asked, “Don’t you guys just love tacos?” but then turned to Ramon, and said, “I’ll bet your mom’s are way better.”
 That really got me angry, because he just thought it was fine to assume Ramon was Mexican just because of his name.
 Really, he is Nicaraguan!
 Another example is when a librarian suggested a book to a black boy, she said, “You would identify with DaQuell, the protagonist, he’s suffered so much, growing up in poverty without a father.”
 But the student told the librarian that his dad, (who is the CEO of a Fortune 500 company!!) still lives with him!
 Then, the librarian suggested the book to another black boy!

 This book was really enjoyable because although it talked about serious topics, it was really funny.
 At some parts I was literally laughing out loud, like when Jordan and his friend, Drew, would call themselves different names when they were making fun of the teacher who always called Drew “Deandre” instead.
-I also loved how this book was about a biracial tween like me.
-He is black and Asian, the same as me!
-I liked that, because it’s not often that I have seen “blasian” characters in books.

 One of my favorite characters was Drew, Jordan’s friend, because he was a great example of why you shouldn’t assume things about people.
 (He got good grades, didn’t like basketball, and followed the rules, and some people think the opposite is true for black people.)
 Plus, he was really funny and stood up for himself in front of a teacher, which was really cool!